kogakure/website-11ty-stefanimhoff.de/src/posts/2014/gulp-tutorial-15-performance-improvements-webp-gzip.md

 AddType image/webp .webp
 ```

-It is possible to use a `.htaccess` file and include in the [configuration file](https://jekyllrb.com/docs/configuration/) as to be included.
+It is possible to use a `.htaccess` file and include it in the [configuration file](https://jekyllrb.com/docs/configuration/).
 Otherwise, Jekyll will ignore hidden files and don’t copy them to the target directory.

-But I like it more to add [Yaml Front Matter](https://jekyllrb.com/docs/frontmatter/) and create the file this way.
+But I like it more to add [YAML Front Matter](https://jekyllrb.com/docs/frontmatter/) and create the file this way.
 Another advantage is that the file isn’t invisible.

-If you sync your production website to a server it will deliver to browsers, which support WebP the Webp format when requesting a JPEG or PNG.
+If you sync your production website to a server, it will deliver to browsers, which support WebP the WebP format when requesting a JPEG or PNG.

 {% banner "It isn’t working …" %}

 Don’t wonder: The `.htaccess` file won’t work with the development server.
-It will need a server with support for `mod_rewrite` and `mod_headers` and of course support `.htaccess` files.
+It will need a server with support for `mod_rewrite` and `mod_headers` and support `.htaccess` files.

 {% endbanner %}

 ## Gzip text files

 Many servers compress files by default with Gzip before sending them to the browser.
-But it is always good to pre-gzip the files because it will be faster, as the server doesn’t need to compress the file on every request, it will need less CPU and the compression rate will be much higher with pre-gzipped files because most servers don’t use the maximum compression rate.
+But it is always good to pre-gzip the files because it will be faster, as the server doesn’t need to compress the file on every request.
+And it will need less CPU and the compression rate will be much higher with pre-gzipped files because many servers don’t use the maximum compression rate.

-First I install the Gulp.js module:
+First, I install the Gulp.js module:

 ```bash
 $ npm install --save-dev gulp-gzip@1.2.0